maftouni/maftouni.github.io/_pages/about.md

 News
 =====
 [Nov.
+2020]  Won the runner-up award in the 2020 INFORMS QSR Data Challenge on "CT Scan Diagnosis for COVID-19"\
+[Nov.
 2020]  Won the second place in the 2020 VT INFORMS student chapter Poster Competition\
-[Oct.
-2020]  Won the runner-up award in the 2020 INFORMS QSR Data Challenge on "CT Scan Diagnosis for COVID-19"\
 [May 2020]  Received Master of Science in Industrial and Systems Engineering (ISE) at Virginia Tech\
 [Dec.
 2019]  Received Graduate Certificate in Data Analytics at Virginia Tech\
 [March 2020] Passed the Ph.D.
 Preliminary Exam \